-Regina police responded to a report of a weapons offence on October 14th at approximately 12:30am, in the 900 block of Cameron Street.
+Regina police responded to a report of a weapons offense at a houseparty on October 14th at approximately 12:30am, in the 900 block of Cameron Street.

 Police arrived to find a 16-year-old girl suffering from serious injuries.
-Despite life saving efforts the girl was pronounced deceased at the scene.
-The victim’s identity will not be released on request of her parents.
+Despite life-saving efforts, the girl was pronounced deceased at the scene.
+The victim’s identity will not be released at this time, at the request of her parents.

 Regina police arrested a 15-year-old on October 14th and charged him with Second-degree murder.
 The youth cannot be named in accordance with the provisions of the Youth Criminal Justice Act.